Zhou Yixuan: 2016–present: Acting career and solo activities

-Yixuan made cameo appearances in the 2016 films MBA Partners and Jeffrey Lau's A Chinese Odyssey Part Three and officially made his acting debut in the web drama Female President in May 2016.
+Zhou made cameo appearances in the 2016 films MBA Partners and Jeffrey Lau's A Chinese Odyssey Part Three and officially made his acting debut in the web drama Female President in May 2016.

-Yixuan filmed the drama Time City, starring Korean actress Park Minyoung.
+Zhou filmed the drama Time City, starring Korean actress Park Min-young.
 He landed his first lead role in Marna starring alongside his labelmates, Cosmic Girls' Xuanyi and Meiqi, and Produce 101/Idol Producer contestant Zhu Zhengting.
-Soon after, Yixuan was cast in Step Up: Year of the Dance, a spin-off of the Step Up franchise.
+Soon after, Zhou was cast in Step Up: Year of the Dance, a spin-off of the Step Up franchise.
 The dances in the movie were choreographed by Willdabeast Adams and Janelle Ginestra.
 He then filmed The Origin of Love, a web drama based on the popular web novel, Desolate Era by I Eat Tomatoes.

-In May 2017, Yixuan participated in The Rap of China, a rap competition.
+In May 2017, Zhou participated in The Rap of China, a rap competition.
 He passed four rounds and was eliminated during Team Selection.

-In August 2017, Yixuan judged the top 20 singers of a singing competition held by the live broadcasting app Inke.
-The winner of the competition had the opportunity to sing the Mr. Inke theme song with Yixuan.
+In August 2017, Zhou judged the top 20 singers of a singing competition held by the live broadcasting app Inke.
+The winner of the competition had the opportunity to sing the Mr. Inke theme song with Zhou.
 The song of the same name was released in October.

-In September 2017, Yixuan starred in the all-star filled comedy, To B or Not to B, playing various roles.
+In September 2017, Zhou starred in the all-star filled comedy, To B or Not to B, playing various roles.

-Yixuan released singles Do Back on November 23 and GIRL GIRL GIRL on December 4 ahead of his first solo EP release.
+Zhou released singles Do Back on November 23 and GIRL GIRL GIRL on December 4 ahead of his first solo EP release.
 The EP titled OS was released on December 27 which included a third single, Want a Trip.
 The music video for GIRL GIRL GIRL was released on March 30 the following year.

-Yixuan was awarded the Emerging Fashion Figure award at the 2017 Asian Influence Awards Ceremony.
+Zhou was awarded the Emerging Fashion Figure award at the 2017 Asian Influence Awards Ceremony.
 He was also awarded the Emerging Honorary Certificate at The 2017 Belt and Road Fashion Culture Industry Forum.
-Yixuan was awarded the 2018 Most Anticipated Star Traveler at the 2017 Sina Travel Annual Awards.
+Zhou was awarded the 2018 Most Anticipated Star Traveler at the 2017 Sina Travel Annual Awards.

-Yixuan became a cast member for The Chamber of Secrets Escape, a new task based variety show on Hunan TV which premiered in April 2018.
-Yixuan wrote the lyrics for UNIQ's new single titled 不曾离开过 which was released in April 2018.
+Zhou became a cast member for The Chamber of Secrets Escape, a new task based variety show on Hunan TV which premiered in April 2018.
+Zhou wrote the lyrics for Uniq's new single titled "不曾离开过" which was released in April 2018.

-In May 2018, Yixuan had a cameo role in fellow band member Wenhan's drama, Basketball Fever.
+In May 2018, Zhou had a cameo role in fellow band member Wenhan's drama, Basketball Fever.
 In September 2018, his movie Water Bro was released in which he played the lead role, Xia Bing and starring alongside Thai actor New Thitipoom.

-Yixuan took part in the Chinese survival show, All For One with fellow Yuehua trainees and won in the finals, gaining the very first place.
+Zhou took part in the Chinese survival show, All for One with fellow Yuehua trainees and won in the finals, gaining the very first place.
 His group, New Storm, debuted in 2019 with "Get High".